Foreigners may get L-1 visas to work temporarily for their employer in California if they:

 - possibly Form I-129S

-Employers generally cover the cost for L-1 visas.
+Employers generally cover the cost of L-1 visas.
 The price is $190 for an L-1 visa.
 Note that there is a USCIS Fraud Prevention and Detection Fee of $500.

 L-1A visas last a maximum of seven (7) years.
 L-1B visas last a maximum of five (5) years.